Recipe: Slow Cooker Apple Crisp

 Place a large sheet of paper towels over the slow cooker, making sure it completely covers the top of the slow cooker, but does not sag down onto the crisp.
-Cover with the slow-cooker lid.
-Set the slow cooker to HIGH and cook for 1 1/2 hours, or cook on LOW for 2 1/2 to 3 hours.
+Cover and cook on the HIGH setting for 1 1/2 hours, or on the LOW setting for 2 1/2 to 3 hours.

-Remove the lid and paper towels and cook, uncovered, until the topping is browned and crisp and the fruit is tender, about 1 more hour.
+Remove the lid and paper towels and cook, uncovered, until the topping is browned and crisp and the fruit is tender, about 1 hour more.
 Let the crisp cool at least 15 minutes uncovered before serving.

 Storage: Store the crisp in a covered container in the refrigerator for up to 5 days.
 Serve cold, room temperature, or rewarmed in a 300°F oven for 20 minutes.